 The goal of treatment is to remove or break up the contracted cords to allow for improved finger range of motion.
 There is no medical or surgical cure for Dupuytren’s disease.
 Corticosteroid injections (“cortisone shot”) can be used to treat the tender Dupuytren’s nodules in the palm.
-There are three main techniques currently used:
+There are three main techniques currently used to treat joint contractures:

 1. Surgical excision (Dupuytren’s fasciectomy): This surgery is performed in the operating room under a regional block anesthetic as an outpatient.
 This procedure often provides good to excellent results in patients with mild to moderate joint contractures.
 Patients will be treated with splinting, wound care, and hand therapy for a few weeks during the recovery process after surgery.

 2. Needle aponeurotomy (percutaneous fasciotomy): In this procedure, the Dupuytren’s cord is perforated with a needle tip.
 This is usually an office procedure performed under local anesthesia.
 It is particularly useful when the primary contracture is in the palm or when a patient cannot have surgery due to medical problems.
 Recurrence is common with this technique, but it is a simple and inexpensive technique that can give some relief for a few years and may be repeated for recurrent contractures.
 Not all patients are candidates for this technique and complications include skin tears, infection, and nerve injury.

 3. Collagenase enzyme injection: In 2010 the US FDA approved Xiaflex, a collagenase enzyme injection used to help dissolve Dupuytren’s cords.
 The injection is performed in the office and the cord is manually “popped” by the surgeon in 1 or 2 days.
-Although the period of time before a contracture recurs is unpredictable, to date many patients have had greater than three years of relief following collagenase injections.
+Although the period of time before a contracture recurs is unpredictable, recurrence of the contracture is common following collagenase injections.
 Not all patients are good candidates for this injection.
 Possible complications from collagenase injections include: tendon ruptures, skin tears, bruising, allergic reactions, and lymph node swelling.